yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_publication.md

 ### Limitations

-Currently to publish a subset of operations (create, update, delete, truncate) via a Publication is not supported.
+Publishing a subset of operations (create, update, delete, truncate) via a Publication is not currently supported.

 ## Examples